 TikTok to open first European data centre in Ireland

-STOCKHOLM, Aug 6 (Reuters) - Popular short-video app TikTok, owned by China's ByteDance, said on Thursday it plans to open its first European data centre in Ireland with an investment of about 420 million euros ($499 million).
+DUBLIN, Aug 6 (Reuters) - Chinese-owned video app TikTok, facing the threat of a U.S. ban, said on Thursday it will set up its first European data centre in Ireland, extending its presence in the country where it already has a hub dealing with regional regulatory issues.

-Under fire from U.S. President Donald Trump over national security risks, TikTok is in talks with Microsoft MSFT.O about selling its U.S. operations.
-Trump said he will ban the service in the United States on Sept.
-15 if there was no sale.
+The move comes days after parent company ByteDance said it was considering moving TikTok's headquarters overseas, following a British media report that the unit could relocate to London.

-The data centre in Ireland will create hundreds of new jobs, enable faster loading time and safely store European user data, Roland Cloutier, global chief information security officer of TikTok, wrote in a blog post.
+TikTok's 420 million euro ($499 million) investment in Ireland comes at a fraught time in relations between China and the West, with disagreements on a range of issues from trade and the handling of the coronavirus to the political situation in Hong Kong.

-"This data centre signals our long-term commitment to Ireland and we expect the data centre to open and be operational by early 2022," Cloutier said.
+U.S. President Donald Trump and other American lawmakers have said the company is a national security risk and Trump has said he will ban the service in the United States on Sept.
+15 if its U.S. operations are not sold to Microsoft MSFT.O.

 ($1 = 0.8420 euros)

-(Reporting by Supantha Mukherjee in Stockholm and Padraic Halpin in Dublin.
-Editing by Carmel Crimmins)
+(Reporting by Padraic Halpin in Dublin and Supantha Mukherjee in Stockholm Editing by Carmel Crimmins and David Holmes)

 ((supantha.mukherjee@thomsonreuters.com; +46 8 502 423 84; Reuters Messaging: supantha.mukherjee.thomsonreuters.com@reuters.net))